bihong/slate/source/includes/_bookings_create.md

 Use this endpoint to create a new reservation.

 - The endpoint returns booking reservation ID (unique) and booking confirmation code for a successful reservation.
-- If `callback_url` is present.
-Booking information and status will be postback to partner when the booking is modified by others.
+- If `callback_url` is present, booking information and status will be postback to partner when the booking is modified by others.

 > Sample Request